FerrisChang/FerrisChang/README.md

 ###

-<p align="left">I'm a independent contributor who likes to code and is passionate about making software application and learning new technologies.
-My main tech stack is (MERN) MongoDB, Express, ReactJS, and Node and occasionally I will work with Java.
-I currently work on the  Frontend UI, but wish to work more with the Backend to round out my skill sets.</p>
+<p align="left">I'm an independent contributor who likes to code and is passionate about making software applications while learning new technologies.
+My main tech stack is mainly (MERN) MongoDB, Express, ReactJS, and Node and occasionally I will work with Java.
+I currently work on the Frontend, but I wish to work more with the Backend to better round out my skill sets as a Developer.
+I have always been interested in building different things and software development fits that perfectly for me.
+A little more about me that has nothing to do with programming or development, I was born and raised in the US (first generation), I joined the Navy out of high school, and am a licensed massage therapist in my free time. </p>

 ###